ajgreenwell/Essays/3.quitting-social-media-gave-me-mind-mind-back/README.md

 To better understand this feeling, I spent much of the past year deeply exploring the practice of mindfulness meditation.
 Short of shipping myself off to the himalayas to study as a Tibetan monk, I've tried just about everything I could to face this feeling head on, understand its cause, and find relief from it.
 My efforts were only partially successful.

 I've leaned on exercise as a coping mechanism to help cover up the hum with extra endorphins and other pleasant neurotransmitters.
-That can work for a time.
+And that can work for a time.
 But I could never quite get that hum to go away for good.
 It was still there, always lingering in the background of every shared experience and every moment alone with my thoughts.

 That is, until I removed these social media apps from my phone.
 The first time I ever heard someone else put a finger on this feeling was while reading one of Cal Newport's bestsellers, _Deep Work_: